List of awards and nominations received by Tupac Shakur: Soul Train Awards

 The Soul Train Music Awards is an annual award show which honors the best in Black music and entertainment.
-Shakur has been nominated only three times, first in 1996- for Best Rap Album and in 1997- for R&B/Soul or Rap Album of the Year and Best R&B/Soul or Rap Music Video.
-He has won 2 awards out of 3 nominations.
+Shakur was nominated three times, first in 1996 for Best Rap Album and then in 1997 for R&B/Soul or Rap Album of the Year and Best R&B/Soul or Rap Music Video.
+He won two awards out of three nominations.